What kind of master’s degree should a teacher get? The answer is both complex and simple.

 If you’ll be paying for your own master’s degree, research to see if your school has any tuition-reduction programs.

-Also decide for yourself if the time and cost of getting a master’s degree is really worth the investment.
+Decide for yourself if the time and cost of getting a master’s degree are really worth the investment.

 Public vs. Private Schools